 - Consulting firm: Client numbers, workshops delivered

-Cost behaviour is how your costs react and change based on your business activity.
-The power of this insight and knowledge is numbers gold
+Is how your costs react and change based on your business activity.
+To clarify, power of this insight and knowledge is numbers gold!

 The main categories of costs are